lindbrook/cholera/docs/notes/references.md

 Liza Picard.
 2006. *Victorian London: The Life of A City, 1840-1870*.
 New York: St Martin’s Press.

+James C. Riley.
+1987. *The Eighteenth-Century Campaign to Avoid Disease*.
+New York: St. Martin’s Press.

 Robert Skidelsky.
 2018. *Money and Government: The Past and Future of Economics*.
 New Haven: Yale University Press.